-Decision-making, general conditions, definitions and administrative matters related to these policies
+Decision-making, general conditions and administrative matters related to these Policies

-- 1. All decisions on applications for the remission or postponement of rates shall be determined by the staff provided with the delegated authority by the Council (as recorded in the Delegations Register) for section 85, 87, 114 and 115 (as relevant) of the Local Government (Rating) Act 2002. - 2.
+- 1. All decisions on applications for the remission or postponement of rates shall be determined by the staff provided with the delegated authority by the Council (as recorded in the Delegations Register) for section 85, 87, 114 and 115 (as relevant) of the Local Government (Rating) Act 2002 (being the Financial Services Manager and Business Support Lead at the time of adoption). - 2.
 The decisions of officers are final and the Council will not accept appeals against those decisions. - 3.
-Except as described in this paragraph, all applications must be received in writing on an approved application form.
+All applications must be received in writing on an approved application form.
 However, staff may accept verbal applications or applications not on an approved application form if the circumstances warrant it.
-No application form is required for automatic remissions provided under Rates Policies 2 or 5. - 4.
-Timing of remissions will be assessed on the following: - a) All applications for remissions received and granted under Rates Policies 1, 4, 6 and 7 during a rating year will receive remission from the commencement of the following rating year and no remissions will be backdated except where stated in Policy 4. - b) All applications for remissions received and granted under Rates Policies 3, 5 and 9 will receive remission from the date of application.
-An application may be backdated to cover any outstanding balance from the current rating year, but will not be backdated to cover previous rating years. - c) Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, including any penalties for the current rating year and any outstanding from previous rating years.

-- d) Applications for postponement received and granted under Rates Policy 3 will receive postponement from the beginning of the rating year in which the application is received.
-An application may be backdated to previous rating years to cover any outstanding rates if the circumstances warrant it (however, for the avoidance of doubt, no refund for paid rates will be given). - e) All applications for remissions received and granted under Rates Policy 8 will receive remission from the issue of the next rates instalment notice. - f) Applications under Rates Policy 10 may be received at any time and remission may be applied at any time during the rating year. - g) Applications under Rates Policies 11 and 12 may be received at any time within 12 months following an event (as defined in those policies). - 5.
-No rates will be remitted or postponed for government owned properties (including the Crown, central government agencies or local authorities) other than under Rates Policy 8 (Rates remission of fixed targeted rate for refuse collection and disposal) and Rates Policy 10 (Rates remission for significant water leaks). - 6.
-In these policies, "service charge rates" mean targeted rates that are charged to rating units that receive the relevant service.
-At the time of adoption, this includes the Water, Wastewater, Refuse Collection and Swimming Pool Compliance targeted rates.
-"Service charge rates" do not include the Fixed Targeted Roading rate or any other targeted rate levied across all properties in the district regardless of service provision.
+No application form is required for automatic remissions provided under Rates Policies 2 or 4. - 4.
+Timing of remissions will be assessed on the following: - a.
+All applications for remissions received and granted under Rates Policies 1, 4, 6 and 7 during a rating year will receive remission from the commencement of the following rating year and no remissions will be backdated. - b.
+All applications for remissions received and granted under Rates Policies 3, 5 and 9 will receive remission from the date of application.
+An application may be backdated to cover any outstanding balance from the current rating year, but will not be backdated to cover previous rating years. - c.
+Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, and may include remitting penalties for the current rating year and backdating outstanding previous rating years. - d.
+Applications for postponement received and granted under Rates Policy 3 will receive postponement from the beginning of the rating year in which the application is received.
+An application may be backdated to previous rating years to cover any outstanding rates if the circumstances warrant it (however, for the avoidance of doubt, no refund for paid rates will be given). - e.
+All applications for remissions received and granted under Rates Policy 8 will receive remission from the issue of the next rates instalment notice. - f.
+Applications under Rates Policy 10 may be received at any time. - g.
+Applications under Rates Policies 11 and 12 may be received at any time within 12 months following an event (as defined in those policies). - 5.
+No rates will be remitted or postponed for government owned properties (including the Crown, central government agencies or local authorities) other than under Rates Policy 8 (Rates remission of uniform annual refuse charge targeted rate) and Rates Policy 10 (Rates remission for significant water leaks).

-Rates Policy 1: Rating of community, sporting and similar organisations
+Rating of community, sporting and similar organisations

-The Council reaffirms its commitment to assist, where practicable, community clubs, sporting and community based groups and not for profit organisations in recognition of the valuable 'Public Good' contribution made by such organisations to the character and well-being of the district.
+The Council reaffirms its commitment to assist, where practicable, community clubs and organisations in recognition of the valuable 'Public Good' contribution made by such organisations to the character and well-being of the district.